What is colposcopy?

 Polyps (noncancerous growths)

-Genital warts, which may suggest infection with human papillomavirus (HPV), a risk
+Genital warts, which may suggest infection with HPV, a risk factor for developing

 Diethylstilbestrol (DES) exposure in women whose mothers took DES during pregnancy,